reconengine/docs.reconengine.ai/source/docs/laravel/recommendations.md

 When there is very little historical interaction data about a User or Item, serving recommendations is very difficult.
 These are referred to as Cold Starts.

-The Recon recommendation algorithms were carefully designed to serve high quality recommendations even when there is little historic information available for new items and users.
+The Recon recommendation algorithms were carefully designed to serve high-quality recommendations even when there is little historic information available for new items and users.

 [Automatic Item Exploration](#automatic-item-exploration) is one of the best ways to minimize the cold start problem in recommendation engines.